-- ¶ 5} For his income approach, Weis utilized lease rates from nine comparable properties, including Panda Wok, Cold Stone Creamery, McAllister's Deli, Jimmy Johns, an ice cream shop, BiBiBop, Polaris Kabab, Level One Bar, and Mellow Mushroom.
-Four of the comparable properties are located in Dublin and five are located in Columbus.
-From the comparable properties, Weis determined that rent for the subject property would be \$18 per square foot, and the net operating income would be \$85,388.
-Weis determined an overall capitalization rate of 8.41 percent derived from secondary data sources and a direct comparison method using an assortment of fast food chains, restaurants, free-standing retail (non-restaurant), retail, and office sites.
-Under the income approach, Weis arrived at a rounded value of \$1,020,000 for the subject property.
-Finally, Weis reconciled the two approaches, giving "moderate to significant weight" to both approaches to arrive at a final opinion of value of \$1,015,000.3 (Weis Appraisal Report at 49.) - {¶ 6} The BOE introduced the certified appraisal of Thomas D. Sprout, MAI, CPA, and Brian W. Barnes, MAI, and the testimony of Sprout.
+{¶ 5} For his income approach, Weis utilized lease rates from nine comparable properties, including one Jimmy Johns, four restaurants (Peacock Restaurant, El Napolito, York Steak House, Kulan Restaurant), and four non-restaurants including a tax accounting business, a vapor business, a tanning salon, and a general store chain.
+All the comparable properties are located in Columbus either along Georgesville Road, Holt Road, which is just off Georgesville Road, or Broad Street.
+From the comparable properties, Weis determined that rent for the subject property would be \$15.50 per square foot, and the net operating income would be \$50,714.
+Weis determined an overall capitalization rate of 8.50 percent derived from secondary data sources and a direct comparison method using an assortment of fast food chains, free-standing retail (non-restaurant), retail, and office sites.
+Under the income approach, Weis arrived at a rounded value of \$620,000 for the subject property.
+Finally, Weis reconciled the two approaches, giving "moderate to significant weight" to both approaches to arrive at a final opinion of value of \$630,000.3 (Weis Appraisal Report at 49.)

+- {¶ 6} The BOE introduced the certified appraisal of Thomas D. Sprout, MAI, CPA, and Brian W. Barnes, MAI, and the testimony of Sprout.
 Sprout was qualified as an expert prior to his testimony.
 The stated purpose of the Sprout appraisal is to provide an opinion of the "market value of the unencumbered fee simple interest in the subject property."
-(Sprout Appraisal Report at 10.)
+(Sprout Appraisal Report at 11.)
 Sprout defines market value as "[t]he most probable price which a property should bring in a competitive and open market under all conditions requisite to a fair sale."
-(Sprout Appraisal Report at 8.) - {¶ 7} According to the Sprout appraisal, the subject property operates as a McDonald's restaurant, and its highest and best use as improved is a "national fast food restaurant."4 (Sprout Appraisal Report at 17; see also Tr.
-Vol. I at 153-54, 166.)
-While Sprout believes the definition of "special-purpose property" fits the subject property, he did not base his opinion of value on this designation and did not use the cost approach
+(Sprout Appraisal Report at 9.) - {¶ 7} According to the Sprout appraisal, the subject property operates as a McDonald's restaurant, and its highest and best use as improved is a "national fast food restaurant."4 (Sprout Appraisal Report at 19; Tr.
+Vol. II at 316.)
+While Sprout believes the definition of "special-purpose property" fits the subject property, he did not base his opinion of value on this designation and did not use the cost approach valuation method

-3 Weis testified that "[m]athematically [the weight was] equal" but that he "probably would use more weight on the sales comparison approach."
+3 Weis testified that "mathematically [the weight] was equal" but that he "would probably put more weight on the sales comparison approach."
 (Tr.
-Vol. I at 39-40.)
+Vol. I at 125.)

-4 Sprout's appraisal states the property's highest and best use " 'as vacant' would be a national single tenant user consistent with zoning provisions of the City of Columbus," and the "highest and best use of the site 'as improved' would be the existing improvements occupied by a national restaurant as they contribute beyond the value of the site 'as if vacant.' " (Sprout Appraisal Report at 18; see also Tr.
-Vol. I at 153-54.)
+4 Sprout's appraisal states the property's highest and best use " 'as vacant' would be a national single tenant user consistent with zoning provisions of the City of Columbus," and the "highest and best use of the site 'as improved' would be the existing improvements occupied by a national restaurant as they contribute beyond the value of the site 'as if vacant.' " (Sprout Appraisal Report at 20; see also Tr.
+Vol. II at 319.)

-valuation method typically associated with special-use properties.
-(Sprout Appraisal Report at 6; see also Tr.
-Vol. I at 152-53, Vol. II at 262.)
+typically associated with "special use properties."
+(Sprout Appraisal Report at 7; Tr.
+Vol. II at 318.)